Stage 2 – 3 |

 It is important to note that although you may have not erected an extension yourself, your permitted development rights may have already been ‘used up’ by a previous owner if they have previously extended the property.
 If you think this might be the case contact us and we will investigate for you.

-Subject to your site requirements there are occasions where you will be required to appoint specialist consultants to provide input and further information for your planning application, consultants that are typically required include:
+Subject to your site requirements there are occasions where you will be required to appoint specialist consultants to provide input and further information for your planning application, here at LG Architectural Services will recommend and advise the appropriate time the relevant consultants are required.
+Consultants which are typically required include: